Hiking in Big Bear

-Hiking Safety & Preparation
+Trail Safety & Preparation

 - When hiking, mountain biking, or snowshoeing stick to well-marked and established trails.
+See Top Trails.

 - Carry a map with you and plan your route before you venture off.
 Pick up maps at our Visitor Center.